An Introduction to the Theory and Practice of Jazz Improvisation

 Not offered in the Second Term.

 Tuition Fee: €170

 Back to top

 Enrolment for this course requires a completed Enrolment Form and full payment of the course fee.
-Places are available on a first-come, first-served basis, based on the date of enrolment.
-Early enrolment is recommended, as places are limited to eight.
+Places are limited to eight, and are available on a first-come, first-served basis, based on the date of enrolment.
+Most of our group courses are fully booked well in advance of their start dates, so early enrolment is recommended.

 Located in Dublin city centre, Waltons New School of Music is a comprehensive music centre, combining music tuition of the highest standard with innovative approaches to music education.
 The New School offers tuition in the broadest range of instruments and subjects of any music school in Ireland, for students of all ages, levels and abilities.